chiru-labs/ERC721A/docs/design.md

 Regardless of the quantity minted, the `_mint` function only performs 3 `SSTORE` operations:

-- Initializes the ownership slot at the starting token ID with the address.
+- Initialize the ownership slot at the starting token ID with the address.
-- Updates the address' balance.
+- Update the address' balance.
-- Updates the next token ID.
+- Update the next token ID.

 > A `Transfer` event will still be emitted for each NFT minted.
   However, emitting an event is an order of magnitude cheaper than a `SSTORE` operation.